Tom Farrell (rugby union): Bedford

 In May 2016 Farrell signed with English Championship club Bedford Blues, joining them ahead of the 2016–17 season.
 He made his debut for the side against Jersey Reds on 11 September 2016.
 Farrell made 12 appearances for the Blues, with his final appearance coming against London Irish, before departing the club mid-season to return to Ireland.

 Connacht

 In January 2017, Farrell returned to Ireland after signing for the reigning Pro12 champions Connacht.
 Due to an injury crisis at centre, he immediately was added to the team's squad for the European Champions Cup.

+Munster

+For the 2024-25 season, Farrell made the short trip to Thomond Park to join provincial rivals Munster.
+He made his competitive Munster debut against his former team Connacht on the 21st September 2024 in the opening round of the 2024-25 United Rugby Championship season.
+He scored his first try for Munster in the province's 3rd round of the URC fixture against Ospreys, helping them to a 23-0 victory over the Welsh side.

+He made a try scoring Champions Cup debut in Thomond Park against Parisian side Stade Francais in their first pool match of the Champions cup, helping Munster to a 33-7 victory.

 International career

 Farrell has represented Ireland internationally at under-age level.
 He was part of the Ireland under-20 squad for the 2013 Junior World Championship.
 He played in two of the team's three pool matches, starting in the victory over Australia and scoring a try in the defeat to New Zealand.
 Ireland finished second in their pool and Farrell started in the side's two knockout games against France and Australia, with Ireland ultimately finishing eighth overall.

 Farrell was named in the squad for the opening rounds of the 2019 Six Nations.

+In October 2025 he was named in the Ireland Squad for the November Series of internationals, and made his debut against Japan on 8 November 2025.